secwexen/aapp-mart/README.md

 - **AAPP-MART** → predictive, autonomous, and adaptive: forecasts attack paths and executes intelligent multi-agent simulations.

 By combining **AI-driven attack path prediction** with **autonomous red team simulations**, AAPP-MART provides organizations with a forward-looking security posture, not just reactive alerts.

+## **Why This Project Exists**

+AAPP‑MART was created to help security teams and researchers better understand and simulate modern cyber‑attacks.
+Traditional tools focus on detection after an incident, while AAPP‑MART predicts attacker behavior, models possible attack paths, and provides insights before damage occurs.
+By open‑sourcing this project, we aim to make advanced attack simulation, risk modeling, and security automation accessible to everyone.

+## Installation

+AAPP‑MART is currently in development.
+A full installation workflow will be made available once the platform reaches the v1.0.0 production‑ready release.

+For detailed information, see the [Development Guide](docs/development.md).

 ## Use Cases